HWHapply/VID/README.md

 --marker_dir your_marker_file_directory
 ```
 ### __Output files__: <br>
-The code will automatically create output directory in current working directory named with the starting timestamp :
+The code will automatically create output directory in current working directory named with the starting timestamp:
 ```
 YYYYmmdd_HHMMSS
 ├── data